*Continuously Updated* Artists and Entertainment Industry Companies Sound Off On The Supreme Court Overturning Roe. V. Wade - CelebrityAccess

 P!NK

-Let’s be clear: if you believe the government belongs in a woman’s uterus, a gay persons business or marriage, or that racism is okay- THEN PLEASE IN THE NAME OF YOUR LORD NEVER FUCKING LISTEN TO MY MUSIC AGAIN.
-AND ALSO FUCK RIGHT OFF.
+Let’s be clear: if you believe the government belongs in a woman’s uterus, a gay person’s business or marriage, or that racism is okay- THEN PLEASE IN THE NAME OF YOUR LORD NEVER F*CKING LISTEN TO MY MUSIC AGAIN.
+AND ALSO F*CK RIGHT OFF.
 We good?

 — P!nk (@Pink) June 25, 2022